“Hard skills get you hired, but no soft skills will get you fired.”

 Soft skills complement “hard skills” (the technical competencies and knowledge required for a particular job function).
 While hard skills are easy to determine via your education and work history, soft skills are a little more difficult to ascertain from a resume.

-Knowing your own hard and soft skills lists will be vital to making the case on your resume and throughout the interview process.
+Knowing your own skillset will be vital to making the case on your resume and throughout the interview process.

 Why Are Soft Skills So Important When It Comes To Landing A Job?